orthecreedence/cl-async/future.md

       (format t "got data: ~a~%" (babel:octets-to-string data)))))
 {% endhighlight %}

-<a id="signal-event"></a>
+<a id="signal-error"></a>
-### signal-event
+### signal-error
-Signal an event on the future.
+Signal an error on the future.
 Many async operations will signal events/errors, and this allows you to "transfer" these events to a future.
-You can also [set up an event handler](#set-event-handler) on the future to deal with these events.
+You handle errors on a future by [settin up errbacks](#attach-errback) on the future.

 {% highlight cl %}
 ;; definition
-(signal-event future condition)
+(signal-error future condition)

 ;; example
 (let ((future (make-future)))